 You can live a completely healthy life without eating any animal products.
 Eating vegetarian, especially vegan, presents a number of challenges, however.
-Understanding the basic pros and cons of a vegetarian diet will help you make the right choices in this area.
+Understanding the basic vegetarian pros and cons of help you make the right choices diet and nutrition in this area.

 A vegetarian diet means different things to different people.
 Some vegetarians eat no meat or poultry, but eat fish, eggs and dairy.
 Others eliminate fish and eggs but use some milk, cheese and butter in recipes.
 Vegans use no animal products, including eggs, milk or cheese.